Herb O'Driscoll

+O'Driscoll was born in 1928 in Cork, Ireland; educated at Trinity College Dublin; and ordained in 1953.
+After curacies at Monkstown from 1952 to 1954, then Ottawa from 1954 to 1957, he was a naval chaplain from 1957 to 1960, stationed in Dartmouth, Nova Scotia.
+He then became rector of Carp, Ontario, from 1960 to 1962, following which he returned to Ottawa.
+He served in Ottawa until his appointment as dean in the Diocese of New Westminster.

 Biography

-Born in 1928, O’Driscoll spent his childhood and student years in the city of Cork in the south of Ireland.
-His summers were spent on his grandfather’s farm in Donaguile, County Kilkenny.
+Born in 1928, O'Driscoll spent his childhood and student years in the city of Cork in the south of Ireland.
+His summers were spent on his grandfather's farm in Donaguile, County Kilkenny.